Date and Time

 I will start preparation in full swing in my final year or after I graduate.

 I can sufficiently prepare for judiciary exams if I follow my college studies for the subjects which are covered in the LLB syllabus, at least till the 4th or 5th year.

 I am a class topper.
 Nobody can tell me better than what I can already accomplish on my own.
 I will prepare on my own.
 If I fail, we will see then.

 It is too early to start preparation now.
 I will first explore different career options, pursue different internships and then start preparing later.

-I can borrow notes of others who have enrolled in a coaching class, and take help from my friends who go to the coaching class.
+I can borrow notes from others who have enrolled in a coaching class and take help from my friends who go to the coaching class.

 I will get guidance from my senior or relative who has cracked the exam.

 I will read books and Bare Acts - that is sufficient to crack the exam.

 Destiny and luck are the only major components to crack a competitive exam such as judiciary - there is no scientific way to prepare.